wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/120097113-fbd7bf00-c0eb-11eb-8bcc-0d096d5e8465.png">
 <img alt="az-onprem-net-989x397.png" width="989" height="397" src="https://user-images.githubusercontent.com/300046/120097113-fbd7bf00-c0eb-11eb-8bcc-0d096d5e8465.png"></a>

-Applications that audit outgoing traffic is usually a regulatory requirement of many commercial systems and can help to prevent public disclosure of private information.
-DLP (Data Loss Prevention)

 The gateway (in its own subnet) provides connectivity between routers in the on-premises network and the virtual network.

 In the gateway subnet, traffic sent to the web-tier subnet (10.0.1.0/24) is routed through the Azure Firewall instance.
 All inbound and outbound traffic pass through Azure Firewall, a managed firewall as a service.
 The Firewall instance is placed in its own subnet.